Ada-Developers-Academy/core-unit-3/algorithmic-strategies/problem-set-algorithmic-strategies.md

 ### !hint

 - What data coming into the function call can be used to uniquely mark _this_ function call?
 The weights?
 The values?
 The max weight?
 Are any of these redundant?
-- If multiple pieces of data are required, how can use those as keys into our memoized data?
+- If multiple pieces of data are required, how can we use those as keys into our memoized data?
 Can we use multi-dimensional storage?
 Is there a way to pack multiple pieces of data into a single piece of data?
 - If any of the data we would like to use as keys is mutable, can that be used?
 Is there a way to convert it to immutable data?

 <br />